Geert Wilders: Visits

-In January 2010, Wilders was invited again to show his anti-Quran movie Fitna in the British House of Lords by UK Independence Party (UKIP) Lord Pearson, and cross-bencher Baroness Cox.
-Wilders accepted the invitation and was present for a showing of the movie in the House of Lords on 5 March.
+In January 2010, Wilders was invited again to show his anti-Quran film Fitna in the British House of Lords by UK Independence Party (UKIP) Lord Pearson, and cross-bencher Baroness Cox.
+Wilders accepted the invitation and was present for a showing of the film in the House of Lords on 5 March.
 In his speech he quoted ominous words from Winston Churchill's book The River War from 1899: Mohammedanism is a militant and proselytizing faith.
 No stronger retrograde force exists in the World.
 It has already spread throughout Central Africa, raising fearless warriors at every step ... the civilization of modern Europe might fall, as fell the civilization of ancient Rome.

 At the ensuing press conferences, he called the Islamic prophet Muhammad a "barbarian, a mass murderer, and a pedophile" and referred to Islam as a "fascist ideology" that was "violent, dangerous, and retarded".
 Wilders also reportedly called Turkish Prime Minister Erdoğan a "total freak".
 Dutch Prime Minister Jan-Peter Balkenende called these comments "irresponsible", and Maxime Verhagen, Dutch caretaker Minister of Foreign Affairs, publicly condemned Wilders's remarks and behaviour: He incites discord among people in a distasteful manner.
 And in the meantime he damages the interests of the Dutch population and the reputation of the Netherlands in the world.

 Bernard Wientjes, the president of the Dutch employers' organization Confederation of Netherlands Industry and Employers (VNO-NCW), also accused Wilders of "seriously" damaging Dutch interests abroad.
 He called it outrageous that Wilders had presented himself in London as "the next Dutch prime minister" and then derided Turkish Prime Minister Erdoğan.
 Emphasizing that three-quarters of the Dutch GDP comes from revenue earned abroad, according to Wientjes, Wilders poses "a serious threat to the Netherlands and the Dutch economy".